 The interests of our Named Executive Officers are aligned with those of our stockholders through the ownership of significant amounts of our equity, as described in "SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND MANAGEMENT."
-All of our Named Executive Officers (other than Messrs.
-Walsh and Schlosstein) hold the bulk of their equity in the form of Evercore LP partnership units, which are contractually restricted from transfer or exchange, except in 20% increments over a five year period.
-These transfer restrictions may be removed in the event of (1) the Named Executive Officer's death or disability, (2) a change in control of the Company, (3) pro-rata transfers in conjunction with transfers by all currently employed SMDs, (4) specified charitable donations or (5) the consent of the general partner.
+Messrs.
+Altman, Mestre and Schlosstein hold the bulk of their equity in the form of Evercore LP partnership units, and they are contractually restricted from transferring or exchanging Evercore LP partnership units, except in 20% increments over a five year period.
+These transfer restrictions may be removed in the event of (1) the Named Executive Officer's death or disability, (2) a change in control of the Company, (3) pro-rata transfers in conjunction with transfers by all currently employed SMDs, (4) specified charitable donations or (5) the consent of the general partner, which is controlled by a majority of non-management directors.
 These transfer restrictions also prohibit hedging the economic risks of equity ownership.
 For a further discussion of the terms of the Evercore LP partnership agreement, see "RELATED PERSON TRANSACTIONS AND OTHER INFORMATION-Evercore LP Partnership Agreement."
-Mr. Walsh does not hold any Evercore LP partnership units.
-However, like our other key employees, Mr. Walsh holds a meaningful number of shares of restricted stock and RSUs that are subject to vesting over multiple years.
-Mr. Schlosstein is subject to even more restrictive transfer restrictions.
-See "RELATED PERSON TRANSACTIONS AND OTHER INFORMATION-Subscription Agreement with Mr. Schlosstein."
+Mr. Walsh and Mr. Taylor do not hold any Evercore LP partnership units.
+However, like our other key employees, Mr. Walsh and Mr. Taylor hold directly or indirectly a meaningful number of shares of restricted stock and RSUs that are subject to multi-year vesting and transfer restrictions.

 Our Named Executive Officers also participate in our annual equity award incentive program, which calls for the payment of a portion of their annual bonuses in RSUs.
 These RSUs are subject to vesting over multiple years.
 As a result of the material amount of equity ownership interests, vesting conditions and transfer restrictions described above, we believe that our Named Executive Officers have a demonstrable and significant interest in increasing stockholder value over the long term.
-In addition, to further link the interests of our executive officers and stockholders, our Board established stock ownership guidelines in 2009.
-The guidelines specify that an SMD must, after any proposed sale of equity granted as part of annual bonus awards, hold a number of vested and unvested annual bonus equity equal to at least 50% of all vested and unvested shares awarded over a ten year period in conjunction with annual bonuses.
-The first bonus year for purposes of the calculation will be 2009, for which RSUs were awarded in 2010.
-We also have an insider trading policy which, among other things, prohibits SMDs from hedging the economic risk of their company stock ownership.
+In addition, to further link the interests of our Named Executive Officers and stockholders, our Board established executive stock ownership guidelines in 2009.
+The guidelines specify that an SMD (including our Named Executive Officers) must, after any proposed sale of equity granted as part of annual bonus awards, continue to hold a number of vested and unvested annual bonus equity equal to at least 50% of all vested and unvested shares awarded over a ten year period in conjunction with annual bonuses.
+The first bonus year for purposes of the calculation was 2009, for which RSUs were awarded in 2010.
+We also have an insider trading policy which, among other things, prohibits employees from hedging the economic risk of their company stock ownership.